Yanhe05/8086YW/InformationSeeking.md

 ## Dataset3

-#### Death of Gunshoot from 2012 to 2014
+#### Gun-death data in U.S from 2012 to 2014
 #### why interesting

 #### Description
-This data set contains Death of Gunshoot data from 2012 to 2014.
-It included 10 variables and ?? observation.
+This data set contains Gun-death data in US from 2012 to 2014.
+It included 10 variables and 100797 observations.
 **Variables:**
 * year
 * month